Protect and Survive: Radio

 A collection of recordings for radio transmission were produced as part of the programme: they differ slightly from the films in that the voice was provided not by Patrick Allen, but by both male and female voices.
-In addition, certain portions of the instructional copy are changed slightly.
-While it has been speculated that a small portion of these recordings is heard in Threads, during the scene where the character of Bill Kemp is discussing removing internal doors to use for their shelter, this is in fact re-recorded by an actor.
+In addition, certain portions of the instructional copy are changed slightly, and there is an additional segment on preparing a first aid kit.
+While it has been speculated that small portions of these recordings are heard in Threads, such as during the scene where the character of Bill Kemp is discussing removing internal doors to use for their shelter, they are in fact either re-recorded by an actor or extracted from the public information films.

 Political reaction

+The problem was that the campaign was trying to make practical sense of something almost unimaginable.
+It dealt with survival in the most basic terms, whilst leaving out the psychological trauma and ignoring completely the question of what life would look like afterwards.